dlgreenwald/SignalsMonitor/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the users current 'build' directory to the gh-pages branch which is used to host this project.
+You *must* always run `npm run build` on a git repo with a fresh 'git pull' prior to this command to make sure that the lastest build is copied.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).